 First, let’s be clear: there’s nothing wrong with aging.

-I’m a 60-year-old woman and I love every single one of my years.
+I’m a woman in my 60s and I love every single one of my years.

 But in my work helping women to love themselves and their appearance, I’ve seen many women age themselves prematurely.